readthedocs/readthedocs.org/docs/user/guides/redirects.rst

 After adding the rule,
 you can add more redirects as needed.
-There are now immediate upper bounds to how many redirect rules a project may define.
+There are no immediate upper bounds to how many redirect rules a project may define.

 Editing and deleting redirect rules
 -----------------------------------